otakupahp/sdk-license-manager-for-woocommerce/README.md

   $sdk_license->validate_status();
 ```

-To check if a specific license is valid, you could send the license and force i
+To check if a specific license is valid, you could send the license and force the validation

 ```
   $sdk_license->validate_status('LICENSE-GENERATED-KEY');